enkyuan/postmark/README.md

 an open-sourced tool meant to help readers understand what they've more thoroughly. postmark serves to feed short-form content with spaced repetition to help readers retain thoughts, details, and important concepts from an assortment of written pieces. it serves to index content, genenerating summaries, anki-style flashcards, and help readers store personal annotations to ensure maximum retention and immersion.

-## Built with

-- **Next.js**: Provides the frontend framework with server-side rendering, API routes, and static generation.
-- **Express.js**: Handles the backend, including API endpoints and server logic.
-- **Turbopack**: Ensures fast builds and optimal performance for this monorepo.
-- **Tailwind CSS**: Simplifies styling with a utility-first approach.

 ## Features

 [//]: # (TODO)